 She makes photo products such as cards, calendars, photo books, and photo blankets, using her own photos.
 These are available locally.
 She also creates digital slide shows and videos, using Photoshop Elements and Premiere Elements, having received instruction on visual story-telling techniques from a friend.
 This website was established in November 2021.

 Anne Emerson is incorrigibly interested in everything.
 She likes to work with her hands (creating flower gardens and arrangements, taking photos, solving small mechanical problems, fixing all sorts of things), and also spends hours in thought - ideas running off in many directions.

 She prefers lyrical poetry, rich in imagery, both visual and emotional, and tries to create poems containing those elements.
 She also enjoys writing poems about photos she missed by not "seizing the moment," and likes to match photos with poems, whichever of the two might have been inspired first.

-She was born in England and immigrated to the U.S., to be with her DC-born husband, on 7-7-77.
-They lived in the DC area and retired to Williamsburg, Virginia in 2018.
-Anne once worked as a photographer for Sears Portrait Studio.
-She has taught French to young children and Economics to MBA students.
+Anne was born in England and immigrated to the U.S., to be with her DC-born husband, on 7-7-77.
+They lived in the DC area for many years, retiring to Williamsburg, Virginia in 2018.
+Her proclivity for writing has found her editing newsletters, serving as recording secretary, and making accurate notes in all sorts of volunteer roles.

 Anne’s poems have been published in several editions of the annual anthologies, NoVA Bards and The Poets' Domain.
 They have also been self-published in "Pics and Poems," Volumes I and II, her own photo books.
 She belongs to the James City Poets, and the Poetry Society of Virginia.
 She has presented poetry (her own and others’) to small groups in Northern Virginia and in Williamsburg.